Above: Sen. Tom Briese and wife Joan love spending time with their family — including grandson Jaxson — on their farm outside of Albion.

 After decades of farming and raising his family, he finally felt that the time was right to make good on his teenage ambitions and run for a seat in the Legislature.

 The daily life of a state senator can be hectic, but he welcomes the opportunity to listen and learn.
-Briese said he is here to represent his constituents and understands the great importance of being willing to listen and learn with an open mind.
+Briese said he is here to represent his constituents and understands the great importance of having an open mind.

 “I believe we make better decisions when we are educated on all sides of an issue,” he said.
 “I am always willing to listen.”